Older dog heart problems are fairly common, and your senior dog is quite likely to develop some type of heart disease.... eventually.

 Your senior dog's heart has been pumping hard his whole life, and the wear-and-tear of those years isn't reversible.

-It's just nature taking it's course.
+It is nature taking it's course.

 According to the American Veterinary Medical Association, 60% of senior dogs are at risk of developing Canine Heart Failure.